harinyoo/LifeCoding/WEB/WEB1/HTML & Internet/README.md

 # HTML & Internet
-- Used Device : Mac
+- Used OS : macOS
 - Used IDE : Atom
 - Used Language : HTML
 - https://opentutorials.org/course/3084